abalabokhin/NWNForBG/README.md

 Thanks and Acknowledgements
 -----------------------

+* Lord\_Draconis - for the provided location images
+* Gorion - for the provided night Beggar's Nest location image
-* Insomniator2 - for a great help with weidu adaptation and especially for scripts that can generate weidu code to set string refs for binary files (cre, are, etc.)
+* Insomniator2 - for a great help with weidu adaptation and especially for the script that can generate weidu code to set string refs for binary files (cre, are, etc.)
 * p\_zombie - for testing and help with bp-bgt-worldmap adaptation
+* argent77 - for help with TIS files and useful weidu libraries
 * scheele - for testing and some ideas for the mod
-* argent77 - for help with TIS files and useful weidu libraries
-* arcanecoast.ru - thanks to the whole community for the help with weidu modding
+* arcanecoast.ru - thanks to the whole community for the help with weidu modding and mod/assembly testing

 Languages
 ---------